orgrinrt/include_proc_macro/README.md

 // this would often cause name clashes, competing implementations
 // and other issues, and was fairly unusable/unneeded outside of very niche applications.
 // it was also only for including external macros from arbitrary paths,
-// which still resulted in you having to be verbose with those in the macro crate's
+// which still resulted in you having to be verbose or otherwise tricky with other macros
-// module tree
+// in the crate's .module tree
 ```

 For better readability, increased control, and making use of different types of proc macros in a single crate easier, the syntax evolved thus: